lapeju99/DSA-Portfolio/README.md

-Question 4
+## Question 4
 Select top 10 Customer_Name, SUM(Sales) AS TotalSales
 from [dbo].[KMS Sql Case Study] group by Customer_Name order by TotalSales asc;

- Question 5
+## Question 5

 KMS incurred the most shipping cost using which shipping method?

-5. Most Expensive Shipping Method
+Most Expensive Shipping Method
-Delivery Truck incurred the highest shipping cost overall.
+## Delivery Truck incurred the highest shipping cost overall.

 SELECT TOP 5 Ship_Mode, SUM(Shipping_Cost) AS TotalShipping_Cost
 FROM [dbo].[KMS Sql Case Study]
 GROUP BY Ship_Mode
 ORDER BY TotalShipping_Cost DESC;

-question 6:
+## Question 6:
-6. Who are the most valuable customers, and what products or services do they typically purchase?
+Who are the most valuable customers, and what products or services do they typically purchase?
 Top customers are those with the highest cumulative spend.